-In reference to the failure to assume the possibility of the room contamination by burst of the resin bags at the time of opening the lid of the storage container with the hood and checking the contents, even though a work plan was developed in accordance with the subsidiary rule of the Operational Safety Program the "Work Manual of the Main/Special Facility of PFRF" and information available at the time of planning, occurrence of the accident was not assumed due to the incorrect information on stabilization of the contents of the storage container.
+In reference to the failure to assume the possibility of the room contamination by the burst of the resin bags at the time of opening the lid and checking the contents of the storage container at the hood, even though a work plan was developed in accordance with the subsidiary rule of the Operational Safety Program the "Work Manual of the Main/Special Facility of PFRF" and with information available at the time of planning, occurrence of the accident was not anticipated due to the incorrect information on stabilization of the contents of the storage container.
 Therefore, procedures specified in the provisions of the paragraph 2, Article 16 of the Operational Safety Program need to be revised from the item 2, "Radiation Work Plan", to the item 4, "Consideration of Work Place, Work Contents and Radiation Protector".